 With the cosmetic industry coming in the line of fire every now and then for the possible harmful effects of the chemicals used in cosmetic products, you may also want to know how safe your hair dye is.
 Whether you want to cover your grays or add highlights, lowlights, go lighter or darker, it’s essential to know what your “hair color” or “hair dye,” often used interchangeably, really entail.
 Depending on how long they last, hair dyes are broadly classified into:1

 - Permanent (coal-tar dyes or oxidation dyes): This lasts about 8–10 weeks.
 It contains ammonia, which opens up the cuticle of the hair, hydrogen peroxide which oxidizes the pigment (melanin) in the hair to bleach it – also known as the developer – and a colorant like paraphenylenediamine (PPD) or paratoluenediamine (PTD) that imparts the desired color.
-The amount of hydrogen peroxide required to bleach depends on your natural hair color.
-The darker it is, the more peroxide you need to bleach it.
+The amount of hydrogen peroxide required to bleach depends on your

 - Demi-permanent: This lasts for around 6 weeks.
 It opens up the hair shaft partially but does not contain enough hydrogen peroxide to bleach or “lift” the hair.